U.S. tightens exports to China's chipmaker SMIC, citing risk of military use

 The administration has increasingly trained its focus on Chinese companies that bolster Beijing’s military.
 Last month, the United States blacklisted 24 Chinese companies and targeted people it said were part of construction and military actions in the South China Sea, its first such sanctions against Beijing over the disputed strategic waterway.

-Reporting by Josh Horwitz and Karen Freifeld, Writing by Douglas Busvine; Editing by James Drummond, Chris Sanders and Grant McCool
+Reporting by Josh Horwitz, Karen Freifeld and Alexandra Alper; Writing by Douglas Busvine; Editing by Chris Sanders and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.